juliojj/app-real-age/README.md

 After training, you can optionally run the code (without training) to make predictions as:<br>
 <b>python vgg16_app-real-age_fg2019.py ../data/ False 2 1e-4 32 1500 1e-4</b>

->Note that results reported in the paper were generated after the 2 stages training (using the above parameters).
+><b>Note:</b> results reported in the paper were generated after the 2 stages training (using the above parameters).
 You have to run stage 1 and then stage 2 to reproduce the results.

+><b>Important note:</b> during training, the model might suffer from "vanishing gradients" due to initialization procedures of the new layers.
+If you observe the network is not learning during the first epochs, restart training.
+Another option can be to reduce batch size.

 Parameters are defined as: [data_patch, train_model (bool), stage_num, lr (current), batch_size, epochs, lr (stage 1)]